 1. El Querandi Tango

-The evening started with warm hospitality.
+- The Experience: The evening started with warm hospitality.
 The waiters spoke in English, were attentive, and made sure our glasses were never empty.
 Dinner was a pleasant surprise: a well-curated three-course menu with plenty of options for each course.
 Nicely plated and full of flavor.

-Price: starting from USD 62 (show only) and USD 99 (with 3-course dinner)
+- Price: From USD 59 (show only) and USD 98 (with 3-course dinner)

-Exclusive Secrets of Buenos Aires offer: “only show” ticket including drinks and appetizer or dessert for 62 USD instead of 90 USD.
+Exclusive Secrets of Buenos Aires offer: “only show” ticket including drinks and appetizer or dessert for 59 USD instead of 90 USD.

 BOOK NOW2.
 El Viejo Almacen

-El Viejo Almacรฉn has over 50 years of experience delivering top-level tango and is one of the best authentic tango shows in Buenos Aires.
-The performance has four tango couples, a live band, and two singers, including the famous tango singer Hugo Marcel.
+El Viejo Almacรฉn has over 50 years of experience and is one of the most authentic shows in town.

-The venue is cozy, with small candlelit tables, each reserved privately.
-The warm, personal hospitality made me feel very welcome, which is something I truly value.
+- The Experience: The food was delicious, with excellent service from English-speaking waiters.
+The venue is cozy with small candlelit tables, each reserved privately.
+The warm, personal hospitality made me feel very welcome.

-3. Michelangelo Tango
+BOOK NOW3.
+Michelangelo Tango

 4. La Ventana